 Though we all know our bodies need water to survive, it’s easy to forget just HOW important it is to our health.

-However, it is equally important to address the issue of water safety.
+Equally important is the issue of water safety.
 Recently, a few very concerning reports came out about the amount of toxins in water all over the United States.
 In this report, researchers from Harvard’s School of Public Health and the Harvard John A. Paulson School of Engineering and Applied Sciences found that levels of a certain class of chemicals, specifically polyfluoroalkyl and perfluoroalkyl (or PFASs) — were found to be well above what’s recommended by the federal government in many public drinking water sources.

 Results actually revealed that more than 6 million Americans are drinking water laced with unsafe levels of chemicals linked with cancer and other illnesses.
 Not only that, the authors believe this number could actually be more than 10x higher due to the fact that a third of the country doesn’t have any data.